 The best ads for electricians will stand out from the crowd.

 Make your ad visual to make it memorable.

 Only convey one message per ad.

-The primary means of catching the eye of someone looking at an ad is with pictures and images.
+The primary means of catching the eye with an ad is with pictures and images.
 Visual storytelling is the best way for people to easily grasp concepts and data.
 Use too many images and the story gets confusing.
 The best ads feature one strong, easy-to-understand image.

 While you’re designing an ad that contains a primary image, use the same approach with the copy that goes with your image.
 Some in the electrical industry think there are more benefits to including all the services they offer in ads.
 Nope.
-A jumbled message doesn’t attract attention, it repels it.
+A jumbled message doesn’t attract attention; it repels it.
+Less is more.

-12. Come up with a great electrical logo idea for your business.
+11. Come up with a Great Electrical Logo Idea for your Business

 Know your brand, and emphasize it in the logo.